Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 ## Using the Gateway API for cardholder authentication

-In case you use the Gateway for 3-D Secure web based authentication, in the first step you need to submit a verification request with an *AuthenticateTransaction* parameter set to *true* and indicate which URL the result of the authentication should be sent to with using ‘TermUrl’ parameter.
+In case you use the Gateway for 3-D Secure web based authentication, in the first step you need to submit a verification request with an ***AuthenticateTransaction*** parameter set to ***true*** and indicate which URL the result of the authentication should be sent to with using ***TermUrl*** parameter.

-If you wish to be notified about 3DS Method form display completion, you need to also submit the optional element “ThreeDSMethodNotificationURL” in your transaction request.
+If you wish to be notified about 3DS Method form display completion, you need to also submit the optional element ***ThreeDSMethodNotificationURL*** in your transaction request.
 The URL should be uniquely identifiable, so when there is a notification received on this URL, you should be able to map it with the corresponding transaction.
 This eliminates any dependency on the ThreeDSServerTransID, which you will receive with the 3DS Method form response.
 An easy way how to ensure correct transaction mapping is to is to pass a transaction reference as a query string.

 For example: https://www.mywebshop.com/process3dSecureMethodNotification?transactionReferenceNumber=ffffffff-ba0b-539f-8000-016b2343ad7e

-In case you would like to set the preference for the authentication flow, you can submit optional “Challenge Indicator” element with one of the values listed below.
-In case Challenge Indicator is not sent within your transaction request, the Gateway will populate the value “01” – No preference.
+In case you would like to set the preference for the authentication flow, you can submit optional ***Challenge Indicator*** element with one of the values listed below.
+In case Challenge Indicator is not sent within your transaction request, the Gateway will populate the value ***01*** – No preference.

 Challenge indicator available values for 3-D Secure protocol version 2.1 are: